metajack/strophejs-plugins/register/README.md

 connection.register.connect("example.com", callback, wait, hold);
 ```

-Now you're logged in with a fresh smelling jid.
+After that you're logged in with a fresh smelling jid.